-Very little in the way of context building, aside from caption on the screen meant we, the viewers, had to (ahem) fully hop on board.
-They managed to get your ass in the theater, and what better way to get your attention than to catch you up on what transpired to get things in motion?
-O.K., no more puns, I promise.
-So the Snowpiercer is a train in perpetual motion.
-As the only vestige of a civilization now numbering in the low hundreds, or however many can fit into a two-dozen car train, it is a self-sustained and contained ecosystem of sorts.
-In 2014 global warming countermeasures backfired sending the world into an ice age.
-Can I get away with one more vehicle pun?
-Let’s just say the unanticipated effects on habitable conditions — weather here — T-boned the world population.
-The lucky few got to board a full-service, self-powered train that continually runs along a track circling the world I think.
+There was very little in the way of context aside from a caption introducing recent events.
+In the year 2014, global warming countermeasures backfired sending the world into an ice age, and the lucky survivors got to board a full-service, self-powered train that continually runs along a track circling the world.
+The titular vehicle is known as the Snowpiercer, a two-dozen-car locomotive in perpetual motion around a snow-covered earth.
+As the only vestige of a civilization, now numbering in the low hundreds, it is a self-sustaining mobile shelter from hostile elements.
 What else is good?
 In lieu of forced exposition, we are to assume the energy source is recyclable in the onset.
-Considering the delicate environment this ecosystem inhabits in the greater scheme, an equally fine balance must be struck to maintain it and hence a strict class system, with less defined roles than privileges, is maintained.
-So to recap: the captions only explicitly mention the ice age, human near-extinction, the train and class system in practice with today being the year 2031.
+Considering the delicate environment this ecosystem inhabits, an equally fine balance must be struck to maintain it and hence the strict class system—with less defined roles than privileges—is maintained.
+The captions only mention the ensuing ice age, human near-extinction, the train and a class system in practice with the present being the year 2031.

 Inside the train’s tail section, we join the undesirables, dressed in rags, as they are subject to another head count by armed forces.
-We are led to assume these enforcers are another class.
+We are to assume these enforcers are another class.
 Was it part of an exercise in population control?
-It is not clear yet.
-What we are shown is the discontent expressed quietly in the back.
-Curtis is established immediately as the central character around whom we are to uncover and separate myth from fact (literally) up ahead.
-Rationed food is delivered amid tight security measures, such as those shown.
+Not much is clear yet.
+What we are shown is the discontent quietly festering in the back.
+Curtis (Chris Evans) is established immediately as the central character to uncover and separate rumor from truth.
+Rationed food is delivered amid tight security measures.
 Typically a few of the elites in command will interject — some in speech (Tilda as Mason) while others in their own bizarre way (the Claude character).
-Mason’s speech, and general demeanor, is a highlight here.
-Without too much eloquent verbiage and just the right pauses as to convey the spontaneity of the speech, and comedic condescendence to boot, she served as sole promise of intrigue that vanishes all too soon.
-As the tail inhabitants deliberate the right moment to strike, they correctly realize ammunition (among many rumored commodities and consumables not easily manufactured) may have long gone “extinct” as well; the guards’ guns were not always loaded.
+Mason’s speech, and general demeanor, is a highlight.
+Without much eloquent verbiage, and just the right pauses to convey spontaneity and inflection, and unabashed condescendence to boot, she served as sole promise of intrigue that vanishes all too soon.
+As the tail inhabitants deliberate the right moment to strike, they correctly realize ammunition (among many perishable commodities not easily manufactured) may have long been used up as well; the guards’ guns were never loaded.
 When they revolt they overpower the first few cars with minimal resistance but require assistance from the prison section (they are that low in the pecking order).
 What follows unfolds in a war-of-attrition manner as each car either presents a confrontation with the elite faction or coming to terms with the disparity in privilege and status.
 Mason is next subdued and is forced to escort Curtis up the train until she..
 Ah we’ve outgrown spoilers.

 Although the film plays out the way stages in a video game do, movie nuisances pop up at inopportune moments, the kind where the wrong thing is said when a silence might suffice.
 Edgar for instance, Curtis’ budding protégé and sidekick gets killed halfway through.
 I found myself gleefully rejoicing in his demise.
 The screenwriters’ shoddy attempts at comedy were inconsistent and showed in his lines.
 And although the tongue in cheek is kept to a minimum elsewhere, stock characters litter the affair.